Pyomo/pyomo/doc/OnlineDocs/contributed_packages/sensitivity_toolbox.rst

     ...
     EXIT: Optimal Solution Found.

 The first argument is the Pyomo model.
 The second argument is a list of the original parameters.
 The third argument is a list of the perturbed parameters. sIPOPT requires these two lists are the same length.
-The `...` represents extra lines that were cut from the documentation.
+The ```...``` represents extra lines of output that were cut from this page for brevity.

 We can now inspect the solution :math:`x_1^*`, :math:`x_2^*`, and :math:`x_3^*`: